-New C60 Molecule a Health Game Changer
+New Carbon Molecule C60: A Longevity and Health Game Changer

 Called “the magic molecule” in the Aug.
 1991 issue of Popular Science, the discovery of the Carbon 60 (C60) molecule, shaped like a hollow soccer ball, took academic chemistry and physics by storm.
 Carbon molecules are subject to intensive research — carbon is a fundamental building block of most of the molecules of life.
 But C60, sometimes called “fullerene,” is unique among carbons, as it is the only known element with spherical, cage-shaped molecules.
 The new 60 atom carbon molecule won discoverer Harry Kroto, a British chemist, a 1996 Nobel Prize.